bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

     Linux NAS-X 2.6.35.13-cavm1.whitney-econa.whitney-econa #1 Wed Sep 16 15:47:59 PDT 2015 armv6l GNU/Linux

 ## Troubleshooting
-The most problematic issue that may occur after a failed kernel upgrade is that the unit is no longer accessible via ssh.
-If this happens then the easiest route to pursue is to force the unit to revert to it's backup firmware as per the procedure at
+The most common issue that may occur after a failed kernel upgrade is that the unit is no longer has network connectivity.
+If this happens then the first thing you should try is manually power cycling the unit.
+That is, disconnect the power supply and then reconnect it.

+There have been reports that sometimes after an upgrade the unit needs to have the power supply disconnected then reconnected for the Ethernet to work.

+If power cycling the unit does not resolve the problem then the next suggested course of action is to force the unit to revert to it's backup firmware as per the procedure at

 http://seagatecentralenhancementclub.blogspot.com/2015/08/revert-to-previous-firmware-on-seagate.html